ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - typescript workshop/typescript 1 - intro.md

 - Run file: `tsc index.ts`

-- by default, it translates to ES3 (ex. let will be translated to var)
+- by default, it translates to ES3 (eg. "let" will be translated to "var")

 - add `tsconfig.json`: